piotrwieckiewicz/Portfolio/README.md

-# Like some functions in Python libraries, you could say that this portoflio is now DEPRECATED.
+# Like some functions in Python libraries, you could say that this portfolio is now DEPRECATED.
 ## Most of these projects shown below were prepared in winter / spring season of 2020.
 I have learned much since that time, so these notebooks do not present current state of my Python and data science skills very well.
 I will try to update these old projects and create new ones as soon as possible.

 # ~~~~~~~~~~~~~~~~~~